 In the 2016 NCAA men’s final match between Ohio State and BYU there was an interesting serving dynamic.
 Ohio State was aggressive throughout the match.
 They made a number of errors early on.
 Eventually, though, they settled down.
 That kept BYU under constant pressure.
 It reached the point where the Cougars really struggled to receive well.
 As you can imagine, OSU had a lot of transition point scoring opportunities.

 Flipping things around, BYU actually seemed to get quite conservative in serve.
 They were pretty aggressive at the outset, but as the match progressed you saw more and more of the jump serve equivalent of lollipop serves.
 The result was good passing for OSU.
 That allowed them to run their MBs and score virtually at will.

-This is the sort of trade-off Alan talked about with respect to UCLA playing against BYU previously in the season in his post.
+Alan talked about this sort of trade-off in his post with respect to UCLA playing against BYU previously in the season.
 Do you rip your serves?
 Or do you take something off to not miss, knowing the opposition will be more effective in their sideout offense?

 During the finals broadcast, commentary guy Kevin Barnett made comments about how the BYU program adhered to the Gold Medal Squared (GMS) philosophy.
 He described it as, among other things, one which espouses minimizing errors.
 I’ve yet to attend a GMS clinic or presentation, so I can’t speak to that personally.
 I couldn’t help but wonder if a bit of that might have been part of BYU’s downfall.

 Now, before the GMS proponents reading this get upset, let me explain.